- When can babies have cow milk?

 How Much Cow Milk Can A Baby Have?

 Pediatric experts recommend no more than 32oz (946ml) of cow’s milk per day for babies.
-Excess milk consumption can increase the baby’s calorie intake and leave little room for other sold foods that the baby needs.
+Excess milk consumption can increase the baby’s calorie intake and leave little room for other solid foods that the baby needs.
 If your baby demands more than the ideal quantity, you can give them alternatives such as breast milk or formula.

 Can There Be Any Disadvantages Of Giving Cow Milk To Babies?